Amazing Must Have Travel Gadgets for Smart Travellers and Backpackers

 Depends on what and where you’re going to go.
 For the bigger cities in Thailand, it is not necessary at all, especially if your goal is to do the usual touristy parts.
 What if you are a backpacker or a nomad who likes exploring less known places?
 Water filters are one of the most useful and definitely must have travel gadgets for adventurous travellers who want to keep their health in check, especially that it takes barely any room but can save you from unnecessary hours of pain.

 Many places in Vietnam, Cambodia, Indonesia and rural parts of Thailand may use contaminated water due to bad sanitation system in place.
 Don’t even get me started on my brief food poisoning episode in Ho Chi Minh City!
 All thanks to the poor sanitisation.
 I wish we had got it when we travelled to Asia for the first time!
-You know your body best but if you can’t get the bottled water around, this simple device will protect you from various bacteria in the rain water or even springs in the remote places like mount Rinjani.
+You know your body best but if you can’t get the bottled water around, a simple device like water filter will protect you from various bacteria in the rainwater or even springs in the remote places like mount Rinjani.

 We took it with us on the assumption that if we struggle finding affordable accommodation, we can find a simple room with wi-fi.
 All you need is online anyway and having an empty wall in the room will turn your room into a mini cinema at no cost whilst the room price can drop by quite a bit.
 One investment pays off in the long run!

 Let us know which ones out of our must have travel gadgets seem to be most useful to you and where are you planning to use them (if you haven’t yet!)

 These useful gadgets are so going to going to pay off during your travels around South East Asia!